25 Easy Family Night Activities to Connect

 13. KINDNESS NIGHT

 Foster meaning through family night activities by being kind to others!
 Make a treat to give to others, make cards, or do a random act of kindness.
+(See these inspiring kindness quotes for kids and great kindness kids books too)

 14. GET OUT IN NATURE